cannikin/twimage/README.md

 tempfile in your code it will be unlinked (deleted).
 There are a couple additional instance variables you have access to...try `result.inspect` to take a look.

+Twimage will follow any redirects that eventually get you to any of the included services.
+So, if you have a Instagram image behind a Bitly shortened URL, just give the Bitly link to Twimage and he'll (she'll?) take care of the rest.

 Enjoy!

 ## Support